 Women

-"Woman was taken out of man -- not out of his feet to be trampled underfoot, but out of his side to be equal to him, under his arm to be protected, and near his heart to be loved." - David O. McKay, ninth LDS Church President
+"Woman was taken out of man - not out of his feet to be trampled underfoot, but out of his side to be equal to him, under his arm to be protected, and near his heart to be loved." - David O. McKay, ninth President of The Church of Jesus Christ of Latter-day Saints

 "Women - you can't live with 'em, and you can't get 'em to dress up in a skimpy li'l Nazi costume and beat you with a warm squash or somethin'..." - Emo Philips, disturbed comedian